Get Answers to Your Legal Questions in Our FAQ

 You're looking for some clear guidance and answers to help you start the process of moving on to your new tomorrow.

-I'm Loyd Bourgeois an attorney practicing family and divorce law out of Luling, Louisiana, and I'm here to help you get some answers to your frequently asked divorce and family law questions.
+I'm Luling, Louisiana child custody lawyer Loyd Bourgeois, and I'm here to help you get some answers to your frequently asked divorce and family law questions.

 Who is going to get custody of the children?